zupzup/blog/eth-prepaid-transaction/post.md

     })
 ```

-First up, we need to handle the request. `chi` has a nice way of doing this with it's `render.Bind` function, which tries to bind the payload to a given json-struct.
+First up, we need to handle the request. `chi` has a nice way of doing this with its `render.Bind` function, which tries to bind the payload to a given json-struct.
 Then we validate that both the Account and Agreement are set and send back an error otherwise.

 The next step is to create the Agreement on the smart-contract: